-Excting new research on how the average citizen decides whom to vote for:
+Excting new research on how the average citizen decides

 Princeton psychologist Alexander Todorov has demonstrated that quick facial judgments can accurately predict real-world election returns.
 Todorov has taken some of his previous research that showed that people unconsciously judge the competence of an unfamiliar face within a tenth of a second, and he has moved it to the political arena.
 His lab tests show that a rapid appraisal of the relative competence of two candidates' faces was sufficient to predict the winner in about 70 percent of the races for U.S. senator and state governor in the 2006 elections.